Bill Yeoman moves to 2-0 after 6-3 win over Aggies

 #84 End Bill Van Osdel / The Houstonian Yearbook

 A&M missed field goals in the 3rd and 4th quarters, the latter coming immediately before the UH TD drive.
 After the A&M kicker missed a 40-yarder, Yeoman instructed Roland to go deep.
-He found Ritch all alone at the Aggie 45 before the back made it to the 18.
+He found Ritch all alone at the Aggie 45 before the back reached the 18.

 After the A&M win, the next two games were on the road at #7 Ole Miss and #1 Alabama.